danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 The correct answer is **a.
 Deploy a Kafka Connect Source Connector to capture session data directly into Kafka, using Stream Processing to anonymize user identifiers before aggregating sessions for recommendation analysis.**

 ## Question 6:
-An organization is implementing a system to monitor and alert on infrastructure health status in real-time.
+- A. organization is implementing a system to monitor and alert on infrastructure health status in real-time.
 The system collects metrics from various sources, including some that contain proprietary information.
 Which approach ensures that only non-proprietary, critical health metrics are analyzed and alerted on?

 a.
 Use Kafka Connect with appropriate Source Connectors for each metric source, configuring the connectors to filter out proprietary information.
 Process the filtered metrics stream with Kafka Streams for alerting.